earlephilhower/ESP8266Audio/README.md

 git clone https://github.com/Gianbacchio/ESP8266_Spiram
 ````

-When in the IDE please select the following options:
+When in the IDE please select the following options on the ESP8266:
 ````
-Tools->lwIP Variant->v1.4 Open Source
+Tools->lwIP Variant->v1.4 Open Source, or V2 Prebuilt (MSS=1460)
 Tools->CPU Frequency->160MHz
 ````